plingplingshiny/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from PropertyPal.

 Format: `clear`